Everything you need to know ahead of the Lions' tour to Australia in 2025.

 Lions Tour Australia: management and squad

-With less than a year to go before the players take the field for the first Lions Tour Australia test in Brisbane, it’s rather early for news on the British & Irish Lions 2025 squad – after all, there’s still plenty of time for form, fitness and the arrival of exciting new players to shape the thinking of Farrell and his coaching staff.
-Nonetheless, that’s unlikely to stop rugby fans across the UK and Ireland selecting their own XVs over the coming months.
+There’s still five months to go before the players take the field for the first Lions Tour Australia test in Brisbane, so it’s rather early for news on the British & Irish Lions 2025 squad – after all, there’s still plenty of time for form, fitness and the arrival of exciting new players to shape the thinking of Farrell and his coaching staff.
+Nonetheless, that’s unlikely to stop rugby fans across the UK and Ireland selecting their own XVs in the meantime.

 British & Irish Lions Tour Australia shirt